andrewgdotcom/ason/ason.md

 * "ASON forbidden" - 0x00 [NUL], 0x04 [EOT], 0x11..0x14 [DC1-4], or 0x1a [SUB]

-A further eight bytes are reserved to the ASON structure layer and have the same meaning regardless of context.
+A further seven bytes are reserved to the ASON structure layer and have the same meaning regardless of context.

 * "ASON structure" - 0x01..0x03 [SOH, STX, ETX] and 0x0c..0x0f [FS, GS, RS, US]